adarshkumarsingh83/java_jse/JDK9/java9-cmd-modules-ex1/README.md

 ### Simple without any changes just compile and run it with class path
 > compile class create a jar file and add it in class path and run it
+> this is example of unnamed module where all the code run in the classpath
+> as a single group without a module name
 ```
 java9-cmd-modules-ex1
 |